reflectoring/reflectoring.github.io/_posts/2019-02-03-spring-boot-data-jpa-test.md

 a big advantage over the other approaches in that **it's refactoring-safe**.
 Changes in the codebase
 lead to compile errors in our test code.
-In all other approaches, we have to run the tests to be notified of errors due to a refactoring.
+In all other approaches, we have to run the tests to be notified about potential errors due to a refactoring.

 ### Using Spring DBUnit